 You can get a throat and nose swab test for whether you currently have coronavirus.
 This is part of the governments' 5-pillar strategy for coronavirus testing.
 Testing is most effective within 3 days of symptoms developing.

-Anybody with coronavirus symptoms can get tested.
+Anyone with coronavirus symptoms can get a test.
+Coronavirus symptoms are:

 If you meet the criteria, you can select a regional testing site drive-through appointment or home test cut.